Customer opportunities dashboard - Cloud product performance

 The small to medium business (SMB) segment is divided into three subsegments:

-Medium business subsegment is existing customers and prospect accounts with 25 to 300 employees.
+Medium business subsegment is customers with 25 to 300 employees.

-Very small business subsegment is businesses with 1 to 25 employees.
+Very small business subsegment is customers with 1 to 25 employees.

-The Corporate Scale and Medium business subsegments are high-value customers for Microsoft and Microsoft partners.
+The Upper Medium and Medium business subsegments are high-value customers for Microsoft and Microsoft partners.
 Because of their high value, these subsegments are the primary focus for driving growth in the SMB segment.
 The key area of opportunity is customer adds.

 The following diagram shows the three SMB subsegments.
-CloudAscent prioritizes the profiling, scoring, and modeling of all Corporate Scale, Medium, and Very Small business accounts.
+CloudAscent prioritizes the profiling, scoring, and modeling of all Upper Medium, Medium, and Very Small business accounts.

 CloudAscent machine learning

-In the small-to-medium-business segment, we use machine learning to drive sales and marketing customer predictions within the Corporate Scale and Medium and Very small business subsegments.
+In the small-to-medium-business segment, we use machine learning to drive sales and marketing customer predictions within the Upper Medium, Medium, and Very small business subsegments.

 Customer data is collected and turned into recommendations using the following process: